backup-cloud/backup-ssm/README.md

       print(ssm_dict["parameter"])

+SSM parameter store treats storing no description and storing the empty description ("") as the same thing and will not return any description.
+For simplicity we have now chosen to represent this as the empty string.
+This decision may change in future and feedback is appreciated.

+When parameters are deleted the parameter description sometimes seems to persist for some time, possibly only when it was '0'.
+Do not rely on the deescription to be empty or ee testing/test_parameter_storage for how to handle this.

 ## Development

 We aim to use Behavior Driven Development to encourage reasonable feature descriptions and a level of tests appropriate for the business functionality included here.
 Test Driven Development and to some extent Test Driven Design are encouraged in order to improve testability and eas of modification of the code.